AdobeDocs/mobile-services.fr-FR/help/ios/messaging-main/push-messaging/c-set-up-rich-push-notif-ios.md

       ```

-Pour obtenir plus d’informations sur l’utilisation de notifications push enrichies avec iOS, voir [UNNotificationAttachment](https://developer.apple.com/documentation/usernotifications/unnotificationattachment).
+For more information about rich push notifications with iOS, see [UNNotificationAttachment](https://developer.apple.com/documentation/usernotifications/unnotificationattachment).